Wounded Knee Occupation: Occupation

 After AIM's confrontation at the Custer courthouse, OSCRO leaders asked AIM for help in dealing with Wilson.
 The traditional chiefs and AIM leaders met with the community to discuss how to deal with the deteriorating situation on the reservation.
 Women elders such as OSCRO founder Ellen Moves Camp, Gladys Bissonette, and Agnes Lamont urged the men to take action.
 They decided to make a stand at the hamlet of Wounded Knee, the renowned site of the last large-scale massacre of the American Indian Wars.
 They occupied the town and announced their demand for the removal of Wilson from office and for immediate revival of treaty talks with the U.S. government.
 Dennis Banks and Russell Means were prominent spokesmen during the occupation; they often addressed the press, knowing they were making their cause known directly to the American public.
 The brothers Clyde and Vernon Bellecourt were also AIM leaders at the time, who operated in Minneapolis.

-On February 28, 1973, AIM leaders Russell Means (Oglala) and Carter Camp (Ponca), together with 200 activists and Oglala of the Pine Ridge Indian Reservation, including children and the elderly.
-They opposed Oglala tribal chairman Richard Wilson, occupied the town of Wounded Knee to protest Wilson's administration, as well as against the federal government's persistent failures to honor its treaties with Native American nations.
+On February 28, 1973, AIM leaders Russell Means (Oglala) and Carter Camp (Ponca), together with 200 activists and Oglala of the Pine Ridge Indian Reservation, including children and the elderly, occupied the town of Wounded Knee to protest Oglala tribal chairman Richard Wilson's administration, as well as against the federal government's persistent failures to honor its treaties with Native American nations.
 U.S. government law enforcement, including FBI agents, surrounded Wounded Knee the same day with armed reinforcements.
 They gradually gained more arms.